Quick Page Links

 Your Period while Breastfeeding

-There are many different issues surrounding lactation and menstruation you might be concerned about; from discharge and missed periods to wondering whether your periods will ever return.
-After giving birth, your body needs some time to adjust and return to its previous state of being.
+You might be concerned about many issues surrounding lactation and menstruation, from discharge and missed periods to wondering whether your periods will ever return.
+After giving birth, your body needs time to adjust and return to its previous state.
 The period in which lactation suppresses your menstruation and fertility is called lactational amenorrhea.
 (1)

 The Return of Menstruation while Breastfeeding